PhilippSpiess/DistRobotics/README.md

 # Dist Robotics

-Traditional methods to train robots require powerful infrastructure and extremely high similarity between the simulated and real environments, a digital twin, where a control model is learnt and then transfered to the real robot.
+Traditional methods to train robots require powerful infrastructure and extremely high similarity between the simulated and real environments, a digital twin, where a control model is learned and then transfered to the real robot.

 But creating a precise digital twin is both very difficult and time consuming.

-This projects here settles for a low level of digital resemblance but uses technics like domain randomization to allow the policy transfer.
+This project settles for a low level of digital resemblance but investigates technics like domain randomization to achieve the policy transfer.
 The goal here is also to evaluate the impact of fine-tuning (applying reinforcement learning in the real environment) and see how fast a robot adapts to the real world.

 Another aspect of this project is to build intelligence through teaching (the robot will mimic individuals).